 My title is a quote from the Talmud, an ancient Jewish religious scripture.
-I believe that this statement sums up how we judge and often misjudge both people, situations and places.
+I believe that this statement sums up how we judge and often misjudge people and situations.

-The Daily Post ask us to Think Again about a person or place and how you had made an assumption that in reflection may have been proved to be wrong.
+Think about a person or a situation and how you had made an assumption that in reflection may have been proved to be wrong.
 For some of us, this can be a regular daily occurrence!

 The way in which we view a person or a situation is driving by our psychological preference in how we make decisions coupled with our perception.
 This combination drives how we evaluate what we see in a person or a situation we are faced with and this combination often gives rise to two people experiencing the same situation however perceiving it in a total different way and therefore making different decisions.

 Just think about the child in the park running around making lots of noise, someone may see them as unruly and therefore dislike them whilst someone else may take joy in their youthful energy and exuberance.
 There is no right or wrong, just difference.
 This is why we favour different sport’s coaches, TV shows, pop stars and politicians and this is why, on occasions, it causes us to have heated debates with others who don’t like what we like or vice versa.